Mark 36 nuclear bomb

-The Mk 36 was a heavy high-yield nuclear bomb designed in the 1950s.
+The Mk 36 was a heavy high-yield nuclear bomb developed by the United States during the 1950s.
 It was a thermonuclear, using a multi-stage fusion secondary system to generate yields up to about 10 megatons TNT equivalent.

 History

-The Mark 36 was a more advanced version of the earlier Mark 21 nuclear bomb, which was a weaponized version of the "Shrimp" design, the first "dry" (lithium deuteride) fuel thermonuclear bomb the United States tested, in the Castle Bravo thermonuclear test in 1954.
+The Mark 36 was a more advanced version of the earlier Mark 21 nuclear bomb, which was a weaponized version of the "Shrimp" design, the first "dry" (lithium deuteride) fueled thermonuclear bomb test, which was conducted by the United States in the Castle Bravo thermonuclear test in 1954.

 The Mark 21 bomb was developed and deployed immediately after Castle Bravo, in 1955.
 The Mark 21 design continued to be improved and the Mark 36 device started production in April 1956.
 In 1957, all older Mark 21 bombs were converted to Mark 36 Y1 Mod 1 bombs.
 A total of 920 Mark 36 bombs were produced as new build or converted from the 275 Mark 21 bombs produced earlier.